EengineerC/memorverse/README.md

 - Enter a memory verse you'd like to memorize.
 - Add more and more blanked words until you can recall the whole thing.
-- You can also type in the verse to check if you know it!
+- You can also type in the verse or use voice input to check if you know it!

 ## Technologies Used

 - **SvelteKit** for the front-end framework
 - **Node.js** for the development environment
+- **Web Speech API** for voice input functionality
 - Spaced repetition techniques (if implemented)

 ## Troubleshooting